Samia Suluhu Hassan: Ascension and swearing in

 On 17 March 2021, Suluhu announced that Magufuli had died after a long illness; Magufuli had not been seen in public since late February.
 She was sworn in on 19 March 2021 to serve the remainder of his second term.
 Opposition leaders had expressed concern about a possible vacuum when 18 March passed without Suluhu being sworn in.
 Out of public view, there was an effort by factions of the party to prevent her from becoming president, and she was the last of the senior government officials to be briefed on Magufuli's death.
 Immediately after being sworn in, Suluhu inspected troops at a military parade in her honour.
 In her first statement as president, she declared three weeks of mourning for Magufuli's death.

 Suluhu chose Minister of Finance Philip Mpango as her vice-president.
 To strengthen her position in the government, she dismissed Magufuli's closest allies, including Bashiru Ally and Palamagamba Kabudi.
 She also restored the positions of people who had been removed by Magufuli, such as January Makamba, Nape Nnauye, and Abdulrahman Kinana.
 Suluhu expanded her influence over the party by aligning with former president Jakaya Kikwete.

 Upon her swearing-in, Suluhu became Tanzania's first female president and the second Zanzibari to hold the post, after Ali Hassan Mwinyi.
 She became one of only two serving female heads of state in Africa at the time she was sworn in, alongside Ethiopia's Sahle-Work Zewde, who held only a ceremonial role.
 She was the only female head of government in Africa after she was sworn in.

 The October 2025 election, which consolidated Samia Suluhu Hassan's power with 97.66% of the vote, was marred by accusations of massive fraud and a severe repression of opposition protests.
 The African Union's observer mission stated the election "did not comply" with regional or international standards, citing irregularities and the internet shutdown.

 Numerous human rights organizations accused her government of authorizing the use of live ammunition against civilians.
-The main opposition party, Chadema, claimed it had documented up to 1,000 people killed, labeling the acts as crimes against humanity.
+The main opposition party, Chadema, claimed it had documented up to 1,000 people killed, labelling the acts as crimes against humanity.
 The government denied these claims; while President Hassan acknowledged deaths occurred, her government called the opposition's death toll "hugely exaggerated".